AdobeDocs/learning-manager.en/help/migrated/transition-from-ftp-manager.md

 ### Create authentication by using existing SSH keys

-If you already have an SSH key, paste the public key in the FTP Publick Key field, and then click Connect.
+If you already have an SSH key, paste the public key in the **[!UICONTROL FTP Public Key]** field, and then click Connect.

 ![SSH keys](assets/ssh-keys.png)
+*Paste the keys*

 ### Create basic authentication using a password